 Persistence and Mattering in Undergraduate Education Research Cluster

-The Persistence and Mattering in Undergraduate Education (PMUE) Research Cluster will investigate how and why UM-Flint students persist in their undergraduate education and how they develop a sense of mattering in a university community.
-There is ample research that points to the importance of persistence and mattering (or belonging) in undergraduate student success, and the studies from the PMUE research cluster will advance the scholarship of teaching and learning around this theme.
-Using quantitative and qualitative data about our campus, our research will contribute to larger scholarly conversations about persistence and mattering for students at regional, and urban institutions, especially those who are first-generation, from a minoritized population, or are transfer students.
+The Persistence and Mattering in Undergraduate Education Research Cluster investigates how and why University of Michigan-Flint students persist in their undergraduate education and how they develop a sense of mattering in a university community.
+There is ample research that points to the importance of persistence and mattering (or belonging) in undergraduate student success, and the studies from the PMUE research cluster advance the scholarship of teaching and learning around this theme.
+Using quantitative and qualitative data about our campus, our research contributes to larger scholarly conversations about persistence and mattering for students at regional and urban institutions, especially those who are first-generation, from a minoritized population, or are transfer students.

 Objectives

-- Investigate and publicly disseminate evidence-based research about encouraging and facilitating persistence and a sense of mattering for undergraduate students.
+- Investigate and publicly disseminate research on encouraging and facilitating persistence and a sense of mattering among undergraduate students.

 - Support and inform the university’s strategic priority of student retention.